Swiss Consumer Credit Act (FLCC) Explained Simply, 2026

 4. Legally determined maximum interest rate (Art.
 14)

 According to Article 14 of the Federal Consumer Credit Act, the Federal Council determines the maximum interest rate.
 According to the Consumer Credit Act, it may not exceed 15 percent.
 The maximum interest rate is reviewed and adjusted at least yearly to ensure it corresponds to current market conditions.
 This measure protects consumers from usurious interest rates and keeps the cost of loans transparent.
-The following maximum interest rates for consumer loans have been applied since January 1, 2024.
+The following maximum interest rates for consumer loans have been applied since January 1, 2026.

-- 12 percent for personal loans.
+- A maximum of 10 percent for personal loans.

 5. Obligation to report loans (Art.
 25)